salvadord18/moodle-llm-assistant/README.md

 - A Python RAG API built with FastAPI/Uvicorn.
 - A Moodle ingestion script that indexes course documents and Moodle-native content into ChromaDB.
 - Source display for retrieved documents and Moodle-native material.
+- Optional debug/result logging for evaluation, storing one JSON snapshot per question and maintaining a CSV summary.

 > **Important:** the Moodle plugin does not answer questions by itself.
 The Python RAG API must be running, and Moodle course content must be ingested before the assistant can answer properly.